MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1907.md

 <!-- Changes and product improvements with tangible customer-facing value. -->

-- Improved error handling for disconnected Marketplace tool.
-If download fails or partially succeeds when using Export-AzSOfflineMarketplaceItem, a detailed error message will be displayed with more details about the error and mitigation steps, if any.
+- Improved error handling for the disconnected Marketplace tool.
+If a download fails or partially succeeds when using **Export-AzSOfflineMarketplaceItem**, a detailed error message is displayed with more details about the error and mitigation steps, if any.

 #### Networking updates